Problems with fixpoints of polynomials of polynomials: Introduction

 While $\zeta$-expressions augmented with $\mkAnswerable$ are remarkably expressive, the non-functoriality of $\mkAnswerable$ makes this formalism difficult to integrate in a fixpoint logic to compositionally reason about Weihrauch problems (unlike the equational axiomatizations proposed in~\cite{theoryWeiTimes,pradic25}).
-It might still be amusing to ask about deciding whether the answerable parts of two $\zeta$-expressions are equivalent (\Cref{q:existsReduction}).
+We end by asking whether equivalence of the answerable parts of two $\zeta$-expressions is decidable (\Cref{q:existsReduction}).